 - 2 tablespoons stone ground or Dijon mustard

-- In the same skillet, heat oil to medium heat.
-Once hot, add Brussels sprouts, center side down and cook 3-4 minutes or until browned and crispy.
+- In the same skillet, heat the oil to medium-high.
+Add the Brussels sprouts center side down and cook 3-4 minutes or until browned and crispy.
 Flip and cook an additional 3-4 minutes.
 Season with salt and black pepper as they cook.
 Transfer to a serving plate.

 - In a small bowl, whisk together syrup and mustard until combined.
-Before serving, drizzle Brussels sprouts with maple mustard sauce and garnish with toasted walnuts and feta or blue cheese.
+Before serving, drizzle Brussels sprouts with maple mustard sauce and garnish with the chopped bacon.

 Cooking Tip: Don't stir or flip the Brussels sprouts until they have a lightly browned crust on the bottom.
 If you stir frequently or overcrowd the pan, the Brussels may not get crispy.